FREE Case Review (866) 588-0600

 What Happens if I Get Caught Driving With a Suspended License in Nevada?

-Except as otherwise provided in subsection 2, any person who drives a motor vehicle on a highway or on premises to which the public has access at a time when the person’s driver’s license has been cancelled, revoked or suspended is guilty of a misdemeanor.
+Except as otherwise provided in subsection 2, any person who drives a motor vehicle on a highway or on-premises to which the public has access when the person’s driver’s license has been canceled, revoked, or suspended is guilty of a misdemeanor.

 How Do I Get a Restricted License After a DUI in Nevada?